habibcomsats/NVFlare/docs/faq.rst

 General
 *******

 #.
-What is NVIDIA FLARE?
+What is [BLINDED] FLARE?

-    NVIDIA FLARE is a general-purpose framework designed for collaborative computing.
+    [BLINDED] FLARE is a general-purpose framework designed for collaborative computing.
 In this collaborative computing framework, workflows are not limited to aggregation-based federated learning (usually called a Fed-Average workflow), and applications are not limited to deep learning.
-NVIDIA FLARE is fundamentally a messaging system running in a multithreaded environment.
+[BLINDED] FLARE is fundamentally a messaging system running in a multithreaded environment.

 #.
-What does NVIDIA FLARE stand for?
+What does [BLINDED] FLARE stand for?

-    NVIDIA Federated Learning Application Runtime Environment.
+    [BLINDED] Federated Learning Application Runtime Environment.

 #.
-Does NVIDIA FLARE depend on Tensorflow or PyTorch?
+Does [BLINDED] FLARE depend on Tensorflow or PyTorch?

-    No.  NVIDIA FLARE is a Python library that implements a general collaborative computing framework.
+    No.  [BLINDED] FLARE is a Python library that implements a general collaborative computing framework.
 The :ref:`Controllers <controllers>`, :ref:`Executors <executor>`, and :ref:`Tasks <tasks>` that one defines to execute the collaborative computing workflow are entirely independent.

 #.
-Is NVIDIA FLARE designed for deep learning model training only?
+Is [BLINDED] FLARE designed for deep learning model training only?

-    No.  NVIDIA FLARE implements a communication framework that can support any collaborative computing workflow.
+    No.  [BLINDED] FLARE implements a communication framework that can support any collaborative computing workflow.
 This could be deep learning, machine learning, or even simple statistical workflows.

 #.
-Does NVIDIA FLARE require a GPU?
+Does [BLINDED] FLARE require a GPU?

     No.  Hardware requirements are dependent only on what is implemented in the :ref:`Controller <controllers>` workflow and client :ref:`Tasks <tasks>`.
     Client training tasks will typically benefit from GPU acceleration.
 Server :ref:`Controller <controllers>` workflows may or may not require a GPU.

 #.
-How does NVIDIA FLARE implement its collaborative computing framework?
+How does [BLINDED] FLARE implement its collaborative computing framework?

-    NVIDIA FLARE collaborative computing is achieved through :ref:`Controller/Worker <controllers>` interaction.
+    [BLINDED] FLARE collaborative computing is achieved through :ref:`Controller/Worker <controllers>` interaction.

 #.
 What is a Controller?